DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Best for: DSLRs and Mirrorless Cameras

-Pros: The Glidecam HD-2000 comes with 12 weights, giving great control over balancing.
-The axis has no friction and the weight of the stabilizer ensures a smooth shot and durability.
+Pros: The Glidecam HD-2000 has 12 weights, giving great control over balancing.
+The axis has no friction, and the weight of the stabilizer ensures a smooth shot and durability.

 The adjustment knobs on the top plate are responsive and facilitate a quick set-up.
 Finally, the base plate (where the weights are located) also has wings that can extend, helping with stability.

-Cons: The Glidecam HD-2000 is heavier than other options, which can be a burden on the filmmaker.
+Cons: The Glidecam HD-2000 is heavier than other options, which can burden the filmmaker.
 Additionally, cameras under 2 lbs. will need weight added on the top to help balance the stabilizer.
 Other than that, this is a great option!

-Description: If it’s within your budget, it’s hard to go wrong with the Glidecam HD-2000.
+Description: It’s hard to go wrong with the Glidecam HD-2000 if it’s within your budget.
 It is durable and features everything you need for a quick balancing process.

-Unlike some of the other options, it doesn’t include a carrying case or a quick-release plate.
+Unlike some other options, it doesn’t include a carrying case or a quick-release plate.